 - Staff get great value from attending assessment focussed events, sharing examples of best practice and keeping up to date with the latest developments in pupil progress tracking.
 Find out about relevant training and CPD opportunities in your area.

 - How will you assess and support the children joining your school in the next academic year?
-COVID-19 may well have had a negative impact on their learning and development and you need to understand what help they need to make a difference.
+Covid-19 may well have had a negative impact on their learning and development and you need to understand what help they need to make a difference.

 - Take a look at the wealth of resources available that will help your school to monitor pupils’ progress as they learn.
 This approach could save time and support decision-making, not only as schools open their gates more widely, but in the months and years ahead.

 Once the current crisis eventually begins to ease and more children return to the classroom, the school day may not look the same.
-But pupil assessment, carried out in the right way, at the right time, will be key to ensuring heads and teachers get every child back on track and reaching their full potential as quickly as possible.
+But for pupil assessment, carried out in the right way, at the right time, will be key to ensuring heads and teachers get every child back on track and reaching their full potential as quickly as possible.